ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 multiple entries in `state-triples` which have the same `environment-map` and a different `authorized-by` field (see {{sec-authorized-by}}).

-If the merged measurement-value-map contains duplicate codepoints and the measurement values are equivalent, then duplicate claims SHOULD be omitted.
+If the merged `measurement-values-map` contains duplicate codepoints and the measurement values are equivalent, then duplicate claims SHOULD be omitted.
 Equivalence typically means values MUST be binary identical.

-If the merged measurement-value-map contains duplicate codepoints and the measurement values are not equivalent then the verifier SHALL report an error and stop validation processing.
+If the merged `measurement-values-map` contains duplicate codepoints and the measurement values are not equivalent then the verifier SHALL report an error and stop validation processing.